MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/pidtagproofofdelivery-canonical-property.md

 api_type:
 - COM
 ms.assetid: e5036638-8350-464f-ab44-19c4a1bf50b3
-description: "This property contains an ASN.1 proof of delivery value Outlook 2013 and Outlook 2016."
+description: "This property contains an ASN.1 proof of delivery value for Outlook 2013 and Outlook 2016."
 ---

 # PidTagProofOfDelivery Canonical Property